saecki/crates.nvim/docgen/wiki/Documentation-unstable.md

 # Setup

 ## In-process language server
-This is the recommended way to enable completion and code actions.
+The in-process langauge server is disabled by default.
+It can be enabled to support completions, code actions, and hover.

 Enable the in-process language server in the setup and select whether to enable code actions, auto completion and hover.
+The `on_attach` function, or the `LspAttach` autocmd can be used to setup key mappings, just like for other language servers.
 ```lua
 require("crates").setup {
     ...